-The international calendars developed from the Wisconsin group continue to be our main fundraiser.
+The international calendars from the Wisconsin group continue to be our main fundraiser.
 With the hard work of many of our members, we once again sold 400 calendars.
 The Western Montana Returned Peace Corps Volunteers donate the proceeds from the calendar sales each year to local humanitarian efforts across Montana as well as around the world.
 It is one way to meet "The Third Goal" of promoting a better understanding of people in other parts of the world on the part of Americans while assisting with development and educational projects.
 Not only do the calendars themselves get the word out about Peace Corps, but this is also our only fundraiser and without it we wouldn't be able to support the many fine projects we do.

-The fall of 2007 brought a new recruiter to the University of Montana campus, who not only was a great recruiter, but a great addition to our group.
-Kassi Miller (Guatemala 04-06) got many of us involved in presentations that she organized and she came to many of our events.
-The fall of 2008 brought Michael Bradbury to the U of M campus as the recruiter for 2008-2009.
-He got off to a good start and is involved in our group's activities as well as doing a lot of recruiting work.
-Thanks to both of them, numerous forums were held in which RPCVs had a chance to tell their stories and answer questions from curious audience members.
+The fall of 2008 brought Michael Bradbury (Gabon 2003-05) to the U of M campus as the recruiter for 2008-2009.
+He got off to a good start and became involved in our group's activities as well as doing a lot of recruiting work.
+Thanks to him, numerous forums were held in which RPCVs had a chance to tell their stories and answer questions from curious audience members.
+In the fall of 2009 Amy Quandt (Tanzania 2007-09) became the recruiter on campus and continued the fine work of recruiting and the cooperative involvement with our group.